 Who is a suitable candidate:

 The ideal liposuction candidate is at, or near their ideal weight, with good skin elasticity and is seeking reduction of diet- and exercise-resistant localised pockets of fat.
 Common sites include the upper arms, hips, outer thighs, abdomen, mid back, buttocks, knees, neck and chin.
-Some men have excess fatty tissue in and around the breast, or gynaecomastia, which can also be removed.

 What it involves: